AQUATICS SUPERVISOR 38590

 NOTE:

-A baccalaureate degree in Recreation or Physical Education from a regionally accredited or New York State registered college or university may be substituted for one (1) year of experience described above.
+A Bachelor’s degree in Recreation or Physical Education from a regionally accredited college or university may be substituted for one (1) year of experience described above.

 SPECIAL NECESSARY REQUIREMENT AT TIME OF APPOINTMENT